dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as MAM policies) into your native Android app.
 An Intune-enlightened application is one that is integrated with the Intune App SDK.
 Intune administrators can easily deploy app protection policies to your Intune-enlightened app when Intune actively manages the app.

 ## What's in the SDK

-The Intune App SDK for Android is a standard Android library with no external dependencies.
-The SDK consists of:
+The Intune App SDK consists of the following files:

 * **Microsoft.Intune.MAM.SDK.jar**: The interfaces necessary to enable MAM and  interoperability with the Intune Company Portal app.
 Apps must specify it as an Android library reference.